Skip to content

 A growing south Marion suburb inside the Silver Springs BMAP.

 Belleview is a small incorporated city about nine miles south of Ocala, first incorporated in 1885 and now part of the south Marion growth area.
-It blends an older town core with newer residential subdivisions spreading into the surrounding county.
+It blends an older town core with newer residential subdivisions spreading into the surrounding county, and that mix keeps both routine service and replacement work steady here.

 Springs protection and your septic system